 Create a culture of forgiveness and trust.

-A little advice for business and life: Always assume positive intent.
+A little advice for business, life, and lawn care employee retention: Always assume positive intent.
 Everyone’s bound to make mistakes here and there, including you.
 And while people can be silly, most folks aren’t inherently evil.
 And most mistakes really are just that: mistakes.

 Of course, you can still address problems with people.
 But you can do so in a kind and respectful way.
 Trust me: Good employees don’t need any help feeling bad about a mistake!
 Your goal should be to ensure that they understand the consequences of the mistake and what you expect going forward.